tpm2-software/tpm2-tools/man/tpm2_policypcr.1.md

 tpm2_load -Q -c primary.ctx -u key.pub -r key.priv -n unseal.key.name -C unseal.key.ctx

-# Now that an object is created and a policy is required to access it, satisy the policy on
+# Now that an object is created and a policy is required to access it, satisfy the policy on
 # a session and use it to unseal the data stored in the object.

 handle=`tpm2_startauthsession -a -S session.dat | cut -d' ' -f 2-2`